 Sustainable Cities and the Public Good

 Sponsored by the UO’s School of Planning, Public Policy and Management (PPPM), this ARC gets students involved in creating more sustainable communities, an inherently multi-disciplinary, multi-sector, social-change oriented endeavor.
-Where and how our communities are designed and function are not fixed, and through the lenses of city planning, public policy, and nonprofit leadership, we will explore how the overlapping issues of climate change, structural inequality, household affordability, social cohesion, public health, and general happiness can be addressed through both the physical design of our communities and the policies and services that help influence and improve community life.
+Where and how our communities are designed and function are not fixed, and we will explore how the overlapping issues of climate change, structural inequality, household affordability, social cohesion, public health, and general happiness can be addressed through both the physical design of our communities and the policies and services that help influence and improve community.

-We will use evidence-based scholarship to understand issues and engage directly with the community around us, as well as community leaders, to learn how to make actual progress on today’s vexing issues.
+We will use evidence-based scholarship to understand issues and engage directly with the community around us to learn how to make actual progress on today’s issues.
 Throughout all of this, our focus is on the steps that cities can take.
 This is the century of the city and if we want to fix big things we need to get our cities done right.

 This ARC will be highly immersive, relate to our current world, and will use the Eugene-Springfield community as a living laboratory of exploration, learning, and fun.
 While building a community of our own, we will also build community across our region as we explore locations, organizations, and modes of transport to understand how the form and function of a sustainable community could be created.